 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Clindamycin may affect the way other medicines or products work, and other medicines or products may affect how clindamycin works.
 Ask your health care provider if there are interactions between clindamycin and the other medicines you take.

 Ask your health care provider about possible side effects from clindamycin.
 Your health care provider will tell you what to do if you have side effects.